 Organizers: İzzet Coşkun (U. Illinois at Chicago), Howard Nuer (U. Illinois at Chicago), Aaron Bertram (U. Utah), Jack Huizenga (Penn State U.), Emanuele Macri (Northeastern U.)

 Registration: Registration is free and open to everyone.
 If you are planning to attend, please register by October 30, 2018 by filling out the registration form here.
 There may be limited funds available for graduate students and post-docs.
 If you would like to be considered for financial aid, please apply by October 15, 2018 and have a recommendation letter from your advisor be forwarded to firstname.lastname@example.org

 Registered participants: You can find a list of registered participants here

-The lectures will take place in TBA.
+The lectures on Saturday and Sunday will take place in Lecture Center D4.
+Note that the Friday lectures will take place in Lecture Center D5 and D2, respectively.
 See the campus map for directions

 Accommodations: We will make hotel reservations directly for participants receiving support from the conference.
 All other participants should make their own arrangements.

 Important Information about Travel Reimbursement : Visitors who will receive funding from NSF must fly a US carrier in order to receive airfare reimbursement.
 When US carriers have code-share agreements with foreign carriers, you may use a foreign carrier only if the flight number has a US carrier name.
 If you are not a US citizen or permanent resident, please do not make your own travel arrangements, but contact us for travel arrangements.